ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ## Summary

-This proposal introduces an enhancement to the Ballerina `websubhub` library that enables the developer to disable the WebSub subscription verification process for well known or authenticated subscriptions.
-This proposal introduces a service-level configuration to enable automatic subscription verification and an optional parameter for the `onSubscription` and `onUnsubscription` methods in `websubhub:Service` to mark specific subscriptions as auto-verified.
+This proposal introduces an enhancement to the Ballerina `websubhub` library that enables the developer to disable the WebSub subscription intent verification process for well known or authenticated subscriptions.
+This proposal introduces a service-level configuration to enable automatic subscription intent verification and an optional parameter for the `onSubscription` and `onUnsubscription` methods in `websubhub:Service` to mark specific subscriptions as auto-verified.
 The identification of properly authenticated subscriptions remains the responsibility of the developer implementing the WebSub hub.